 Mulch is good for the soil and can protect roots.
 It also acts as a cover for pests and mold.
 Start applying the mulch at least 10 inches away from the tree trunk for best results.

 Solid plastic sheeting is useful in construction because it creates an impenetrable barrier.
 However, when you’re planting a garden around a tree, it’s harmful.
 Instead, use a porous fabric that allows water to trickle through to the tree’s roots.

 Don’t Crowd the Tree With a Deck or Patio

 Trees grow faster than you might realize.
 When building a deck around one, leave at least two to three feet around the trunk to allow for more growth.

 Enjoy your work night and day by placing some solar lights to “paint” the tree.

 Do You Need More Information on How To Landscape Around Trees?

 Call New Life Rockeries at 206-489-3734 today to discuss your options.
 As specialists in our field, we make landscaping around trees, paths, or pools simple.
-Let us help make your garden magical.
+Let us help make your garden magical with a landscaping contractor.